-BTA 430E Externship
+BTA 630E Externship

-Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments.
+Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments by electing an externship option pending instructor approval.
 Students must have a "C+" or better in current coursework, must not be under any type of probationary contract, and must complete and submit a regular lab work experience employer evaluation.
 The instructor may terminate industry work experiences at any time if students do not adhere to these requirements.